Patrick-Thomas/Patrick-Thomas.github.io/_posts/2020-09-25-automatic-startup-and-shutdown-for-a-ROS-robot.md

 # Delay off timer

 There is one extra thing we need to ensure the shutdown function can work effectively.
 While the toggle switch is sufficient to power off the motor controllers and signal the PC to shutdown, there needs to a way to keep the PC powered while it is shutting down, as a toggle switch by it’s nature causes a break in the circuit.
-This can be achieved using a ‘delay off’ timer relay.
+This can be achieved using a [‘delay off’ timer relay](https://www.12voltplanet.co.uk/adjustable-delay-timer-relay-delay-on-or-off-24v-10a.html){:target="_blank"}.
 The complete circuit, including the aforementioned optocoupler is shown below:

 ![](/assets/images/off_relay_circuit.png)